-Inf ormation on directors Jovanka Naumoska Experience Jovanka Naumoska was appointed to the NAATI Board on 1 August 2020 and as a Member of the Board's Audit and Risk Management Committee on 19 February 2021.
+Jovanka Naumoska Experience

+Jovanka Naumoska was appointed to the NAATI Board from 1 August 2020 and as a Member of the Board's Audit and Risk Management Committee on 19 February 2021.

 Ms Naumoska is a legal practitioner with expertise in intellectual property law, corporate law and corporate governance.
 She holds a Bachelor of Laws (Honours) and Bachelor of Science (Honours) and has a Graduate Diploma in Applied Corporate Governance (Governance Institute of Australia).

-She is a Non-Executive Director for Imagion Biosystems Ltd and a Non-Executive Director for Security Matters Ltd. She is also a Member of the Australian Dispute Resolution Advisory Council and is employed as a legal practitioner for a federal government research agency.
+She is a non-executive director for Imagion Biosystems Ltd and a non-executive director for Security Matters Ltd. She is also a Council Member of the Australian Dispute Resolution Advisory Council and is employed as a legal practitioner for a federal government research agency.

 Ms Naumoska's term expires on 31 July 2023.

-Mark Avery Experience Mark Avery was appointed to the NAATI Board on 1 September 2020.
+Mark Avery Experience

+Mark Avery was appointed to the NAATI Board from 1 September 2020.

 Mr Avery is currently working as a university academic teaching, researching and consulting in health services management and he has over 30 years' experience in leadership, management and corporate roles in both the public and private health care sectors in Australia and the United Kingdom.

 His career and experience has been at the senior executive, chief executive, consultant, academic, company director and board member levels spanning acute care hospital settings, teaching and research centres, community health services, metropolitan and rural service delivery, aged care sector, regional and district health services, educational environments and internal and external/competitive commercial services.

 He holds a Bachelor of Health Administration, Master of Business, PhD and is a Graduate of the Australian Institute of Company Directors.
-Ma Assemble terms comines an OO Assessed 0000